shoelace-style/shoelace/docs/components/icon.md

 [component-header:sl-icon]

-Shoelace comes bundled with over 1,500 icons courtesy of the [Bootstrap Icons](https://icons.getbootstrap.com/) project.
+Teamshare's version of Shoelace comes bundled with 292 icons courtesy of [Heroicons](https://heroicons.com/).
 These icons are part of the `default` icon library.
 If you prefer, you can register [custom icon libraries](#icon-libraries) as well.

 ?> Depending on how you're loading Shoelace, you may need to copy icon assets and/or [set the base path](getting-started/installation#setting-the-base-path) so Shoelace knows where to load them from.
 Otherwise, icons may not appear and you'll see 404 Not Found errors in the dev console.

 ## Default Icons

-All available icons in the `default` icon library are shown below.
+All available icons in the `default` icon library (Heroicons) are shown below.
 Click or tap on any icon to copy its name, then you can use it in your HTML like this.

 ```html
 <sl-icon name="icon-name-here"></sl-icon>